It is when you start to get your adult life back again!

 5 Reasons Why Your Toddler May Have Seperation Anxiety At Bedtime

 Separation anxiety in toddlers at bedtime can be good news!
-It means that your toddler is beginning to feel a very strong bond between you both.
+It means that your toddler is beginning to feel a powerful bond between you both.

 A strong bond is very important between a parent and a child.

-The fact that the bond is getting stronger between you both means they are less likely to want to let you go.
-Especially at bedtime!
+The stronger bond between you both means they are less likely to want to let you go, especially at bedtime!

 Another reason for this nighttime separation anxiety is that your toddler may have started to realize how important you are to their life.

 They rely on you!
 They have done since birth, they just didn’t realize it.

 Now, they realize that they are entirely dependent upon you, which may result in them wanting to be around you all the time.